tytydraco/yessleep/out/Our_Investigation_into_a_Cheating_Spouse_Took_an_Unexpectedly_Dark_Turn_Part_2.md

 After a short wait that felt longer due to the anticipation, the door curtain rustles slightly and Soriya enters the room.
 Her presence commands immediate attention.
 She wears a silk robe that clings delicately to her form, leaving very little to the imagination—a sheer, flowing garment that accentuates her slender figure.

+"Hey handsome," she greets me, her eyes scanning over me.
+"My name Soriya.
+What your name?"

+I give her one of the aliases I often use in these situations.
+"Hey, Soriya.
+My name's Sonny.
+It's nice to meet you..."

-"Hey handsome, why your clothes still on?" she asks, her expression one of playful admonishment as she pouts seductively, her eyes scanning over me.
+why your clothes still on?" she asks, her expression one of playful admonishment as she pouts seductively.
 "Massage cannot start until you take off."

 "Hey, actually, I was hoping we could just talk for a bit," I say uncomfortably.